apache/cassandra-java-driver/manual/core/non_blocking/README.md

 status reporting.
 When preparing the status report, the driver has to hit the local filesystem, and because of that, the status reporting process does not qualify as lock-free.

-If lock-freedom is being enforced, then automatic status reporting must be disabled by setting the `datastax-java-driver.advanced.monitor-reporting.enabled` property to false in the driver configuration.

 ### Driver mechanism for detection of blocking calls

 The driver has its own mechanism for detecting blocking calls happening on an internal driver